markazerdd/katacoda-scenarios-1/ws-d21-incident-management/step3.md

 ![Sign in with Slack](assets/sign_in_slack.png)

 Your account should now be connected.
 Please ask a TA for help if you have any problems.

-Within Slack, you should have been placed into a team channel.
-If you are not currently a member of a channel that starts with `#team`, please join one that has less than 5 people in it.